lennysh/aap-execution-environments/README.md

 # Ansible Execution Environment (EE) Builder

-This repository contains Ansible automation to build custom Execution Environments (EEs) for use with Ansible Automation Platform.
+This repository contains Ansible automation to build custom Execution Environments (EEs) for use with Ansible Automation Platform (or ansible-navigator).
 It uses `ansible-builder` to assemble the EEs based on definition files and pushes them to a container registry.

 ## Table of Contents